Lehigh Valley Railroad: 19th century

-Passenger traffic on the LVRR's Easton and Amboy connected with the Pennsylvania Railroad (PRR) at Metuchen, New Jersey, and continued to the PRR'S Exchange Place terminus in Jersey City (that connection was discontinued in 1891 after the LVRR established its own route to Jersey City from South Plainfield).

-Eventually, the Easton and Amboy Railroad was absorbed into the parent Lehigh Valley Railroad.
+Passenger traffic on the LVRR's Easton and Amboy connected with the Pennsylvania Railroad (PRR) at Metuchen, New Jersey, and continued to the PRR'S Exchange Place terminus in Jersey City; that connection was discontinued in 1891 after the LVRR established its own route to Jersey City from South Plainfield.
+The Easton and Amboy Railroad was absorbed into the parent Lehigh Valley Railroad.

 In 1875, the LVRR financed the addition of a third rail to the Erie Railroad main line so that cars could roll directly from colliery to the port at Buffalo.
 While the third rail on the Erie Railroad main line between Waverly and Buffalo gave the LVRR an unbroken connection to Buffalo, the road's management desired its own line into Buffalo.
 The Geneva, Ithaca & Athens Railroad passed into the hands of the LVRR in September 1876, which extended from the New York state line near Sayre, Pennsylvania, to Geneva, New York, a distance of 75 miles.

 On May 17, 1879, Asa Packer, the company's founder and leader, died at the age of 73.
 At the time of his death, the railroad was shipping 4.4 million tons of coal annually over 657 mi of track, using 235 engines, 24,461 coal cars, and over 2,000 freight cars of various kinds.
 The company controlled 30000 acre of coal-producing lands and was expanding rapidly into New York and New Jersey.
 The railroad had survived the economic depression of 1873 and was seeing its business recover.
 Leadership of the company transferred smoothly to Charles Hartshorne, who had been vice president under Packer.
 In 1883, Hartshorne retired to allow Harry E. Packer, Asa's 32-year-old youngest son, to assume the Presidency.
 A year later, Harry Packer died of illness, and Asa's 51-year-old nephew Elisha Packer Wilbur was elected president, a position he held for 13 years.